jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/container/container.md

 ![3](imgs/3.jpg)

-1. **Add Static**: Too add static environment variable.
+1. **Add Static**: To add static environment variable.
 Only Key, Value pair will be needed
 2. **Add Dynamic:** To add dynamic variable.
 For getting the values dynamically on run time from other services in the application.
 3. **Bulk Edit:** To bulk edit multiple variables at once.